mssrchapelier/belgrade-tram-analytics/README.md

 ### Option A: Docker

 ***CAUTION**: Large Docker image size at the moment (8.5 GB).
-It is planned to move inference to ONNX Runtime to at least cut the PyTorch and Triton dependencies (accounting for some 2.5 GB of these).
+It is planned to move inference to ONNX Runtime to at least cut PyTorch and other Ultralytics dependencies (accounting for some 2.5 GB of these).
 For a CPU-only inference runtime, NVIDIA dependencies (some 4.5 GB) can also be excluded.*

 #### Option A.1: Build from source